ignite/cli/docs/guide/loan.md

 ### Borrower:
 A borrower will post a loan request with information such as - loan amount, fees, collateral and deadline.
-Borrower will repay the loan transfer amount and fee to lender or risk the loosing of collateral.
+Borrower will repay the loan transfer amount and fee to lender or risk loosing the collateral.

 ### Lender:
 A lender can approve loan request from borrower.
 Approving the loan transfers the loan amount to the the borrower.
 If the borrower is unable to pay the loan, the lender can liquidate the loan which transfers the collateral to the lender.